medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 Each MedCom FHIR standard will potentially add some specific Governance Rules to the mix of overall Governance Rules.
 These are handled separately, to which the specific standard will link to.

 ### 8.1 Versions of MedCom FHIR Standards
-Vendors should be prepared to handle multiple versions of a MedCom FHIR standard.
+Vendors **SHOULD** be prepared to handle multiple versions of a MedCom FHIR standard.
-The version of the standard is not explicitly stated in a bundle.
+The version of the standard is not explicitly stated in a Bundle.

-When receiving a MedCom FHIR Bundle, it should be validated against the rules and constraints defined in the associated Implementation guide of the same version.
+When receiving a MedCom FHIR Bundle, it **SHOULD** be validated against the rules and constraints defined in the associated Implementation guide of the same version.
 With breaking changes, MedCom will provide specific guidelines for the scenario.